simplistix/sybil/tests/samples/myst-doctest.md

 2
 ```

-A Python REPL / DocTest example using a MyST role:
+A Python REPL / DocTest example using a MyST directive:

 ```{code-block} python
 >>> x += 1; x